 How to write a letter to the editor

 - Share your expertise.
-If you have relevant qualifications to the topic you're addressing be sure to include that in your letter.
-If you are a doctor writing about a health issue, a Prius owner writing about hybrid cars, or you are writing about energy issues and you have solar panels on your roof—share that information up front.
+If you are specifically qualified to speak to the topic you're addressing be sure to include that in your letter.
+If you are a doctor writing about a health issue, an electric car owner writing about hybrid cars, or you are writing about energy issues and have solar panels on your roof—share that information up front.

 - Refer to the legislator or corporation you are trying to influence by name.
-If your letter includes a legislator’s name, in almost all cases staff will give him or her the letter to read personally.
+If your letter includes a legislator’s name, in almost all cases their staff will give the lawmaker the letter to read.
 Corporations also monitor the media, especially in areas where they have offices or plants.
-Be sure if you are trying to influence a legislator or corporation that you include the full name in your letter.

 - Write the letter in your own words.
-Editors want letters in their papers to be original and from a reader.
+Editors prefer to run letters that are original and from a person living in the outlet’s circulation area.
 Be sure that you take the time to write the letter in your own words.

 - Refute, advocate, and make a call to action.
 Most letters to the editor follow a standard format.
 Open your letter by refuting the claim made in the original story the paper ran.
 Then use the next few sentences to back up your claims and advocate for your position.
 Try to focus on the positive.
-For example: According to the Union of Concerned Scientists, investments in renewable energy would bring over $200 million to our state and create 36,000 jobs by 2020.
-Then wrap your letter up by explaining what you think needs to happen now, make your call to action.
+For example: According to the Union of Concerned Scientists, capping global warming to below 2 degrees Celsius would save about 93 percent of the more than 1 million properties that are at risk of chronic inundation in Florida by 2100.
+Close your letter by explaining what you think needs to happen now; make your call to action.

 - Include your contact information.
-Be sure to include your name, address, and daytime phone number; the paper will contact you before printing your letter.
+Be sure to include your name, town of residence, and daytime phone number; the paper will contact you before printing your letter.